Five color theorem

 The five color theorem is a result from graph theory that given a plane separated into regions, such as a political map of the countries of the world, the regions may be colored using no more than five colors in such a way that no two adjacent regions receive the same color.
 Adjacent means that two regions share a common boundary of non-zero length (i.e., not merely a corner where three or more regions meet).
 (Note: From Gonthier (2008) (defining the stronger four color theorem): "Definitions: A planar map is a set of pairwise disjoint subsets of the plane, called regions.
 A simple map is one whose regions are connected open sets.
 Two regions of a map are adjacent if their respective closures have a common point that is not a corner of the map.
 A point is a corner of a map if and only if it belongs to the closures of at least three regions.
 Theorem: The regions of any simple planar map can be colored with only four colors, in such a way that any two adjacent regions have different colors.")

 The five color theorem is implied by the stronger four color theorem, but is considerably easier to prove.
-It was based on a failed attempt at the four color proof by Alfred Kempe in 1879.
-Percy John Heawood found an error 11 years later, and proved the five color theorem based on Kempe's work.
+It was first proved by Percy John Heawood in 1890, based on a purported proof of the four color theorem given by Alfred Kempe in 1879.
+That proof had been considered correct for 11 years, but Heawood found an error in it; he did manage to give a correct proof of the weaker five color theorem, based on Kempe's work.
+The first correct proof of the four color theorem was found only in 1976.